Ed Decker

-John Edward "Ed" Decker (born 1935) is an American counterculture apologist, and evangelist known for his studies, books, and public presentations, of the negative aspects of the Church of Jesus Christ of Latter-day Saints (LDS Church) and Freemasonry.

-He is a former member of the LDS Church, and prominent early member of a Christian group for ex-Mormons called Saints Alive in Jesus.
+John Edward Decker Jr. (November 25, 1935 – December 18, 2025) was an American countercult apologist and evangelist known for his studies, books and public presentations, of the negative aspects of the Church of Jesus Christ of Latter-day Saints (LDS Church) and Freemasonry.
+Decker was a former member of the LDS Church, and prominent early member of a Christian group for ex-Mormons called Saints Alive in Jesus.
 His most well-known book is The God Makers: A Shocking Expose of What the Mormon Church Really Believes, co-authored by Dave Hunt.